qkost/raiders-of-the-lost-dice/Encounters/15 Stonecage Cliffs Underdark.md

 ### Armory

 * Statue of Lolth hanging upside down holding a circular chest
-* Mural to the [Jourrael, The Catogiest](https://www.dndbeyond.com/sources/dnd/tcsr/allies-and-adversaries-of-taldorei#JourraeltheCaedogeist), the specter of silent daeth, -- the chosen assassin of [[Lolth, The Spider Queen]]
+* Mural to the [Jourrael, The Catogiest](https://www.dndbeyond.com/sources/dnd/tcsr/allies-and-adversaries-of-taldorei#JourraeltheCaedogeist), the specter of silent death, -- the chosen assassin of [[Lolth, The Spider Queen]]
 * Puzzle
 	* Eight orbs surround the chest
 	* Riddle below